20.1 C

-His three passports were deposited in the court, but somehow, a former House of Representatives member, Mr. Nicholas Mutu, facing a 13-count charge of money laundering, has been able to freely travel in and out of thecountry.
+His three passports were deposited in the court, but somehow, a former House of Representatives chief, Mr. Nicholas Mutu, facing a 13-count charge of money laundering, has been able to freely travel in and out of thecountry.

 How possible?
 A fourth passport.
 This is the situation before a Federal High Court sitting in Abuja, which also for months could not trace the three passports of the former representative in its custody.